michaellouviere/SneakrLockr/README.md

 * Size
 * UPC Code
 2. Inventory List/Item Components grab items from store and display them in a 5x5 Grid
-3. When an item in the store already has a UPC Code, we allow editing and/or removing of the item, otherwise we allow for editing
+3. When an item in the store already has a UPC Code, we allow editing and/or removing of the item, otherwise we allow for adding of new item

 ## To Run this app, in a terminal window navigate to /SneakrLockr and execute the following commands :
 1. npm install (Installs app dependencies)